pasky/pachi/README.md

 [3]: http://qgo.sourceforge.net/
 [4]: http://www.michna.com/kgsbot.htm

-The pachi program can take many parameters, as well as the particular engine being used; the defaults should be fine for initial usage, see below for some more tips.
+The pachi program can take many parameters.
+The defaults should be fine for initial usage, see below for some more tips.

 In case you hit compilation issues (e.g. when building on MacOS/X) or want to change the build configuration, check the user configurable